mmkal/eslint-plugin-mmkal/README.md

 ]
 ```

-### Disabling configs
+### 🧪 Disabling configs

-This is somewhat experimental and I might change how this works, but there's a jerry-rigged "naming" system that ships with this package to make it easier to disable internal configs (which are pretty modular) if you don't want it:
+This is somewhat experimental and might be changed, but there's a jerry-rigged "naming" system that ships with this package to make it easier to disable internal configs (which are pretty modular) if you don't want it:

 ```js
 const mmkal = require('eslint-plugin-mmkal')